MrZer0x0/fonline-updater/readme.md

 ## Known issues

 - Update may have trouble locating files when updater current directory contains non-UTF8 characters in its path.

+## Cross compilation

+If you need to compile Windows x32+x64, use [GOX](https://github.com/mitchellh/gox) package:

+1. Run `go get github.com/mitchellh/gox` to get `gox` binary (go/bin should be in your `PATH`).

+2. Once you've got gox, call  `gox -os="windows"` to build i386 + amd64 executables right in project directory.